 The Hellbender Trail!
 A very important project has begun in Western North Carolina and you need to know about it so that you can support it as it evolves.
-There is an open public comment period going on right now and your feedback on the project is important.
+There has already been an open public comment process, completed during 2020.
+Your feedback on the project remains important, whether directed toward the build of an underlying section, a regional politician, government employee, or a potential funding source for the project.

 The project?
 A regional greenway system that will tie together many cities in Western North Carolina.
-It’s current iteration calls for 155 miles of greenways, shared streets, and natural surface trails.
+The plan calls for 155 miles of greenways, shared streets, and natural surface trails.
 It’s called the Hellbender, named after our famous and endangered salamander.

 Asheville on Bikes endorses Hellbender Regional Trail Plan

 Asheville on Bikes endorses the Hellbender Regional Trail Plan that has been proposed by the The French Broad River Metropolitan Planning Organization’s (FBRMPO).
 We are for it.
-You should support the plan by leaving a public comment.
+You should support the plan.
 Even in this early stage, please advocate strongly for this plan.

-Public comment deadline August 21, 2020.
+The initial public comment deadline passed on August 21, 2020 but each section of the network is an separately funded greenway with its own public comment and approval process.
 Please consider sharing a copy of your comment with us – just email it to firstname.lastname@example.org.

 The Hellbender Trail plays directly to our strengths and needs as a region while honoring our past.
 Building it is important work and the trail network will leave an important legacy for future generations in the mountains, by giving more people access to benefits that will improve our ECONOMY, Our HEALTH, Our SAFETY, Our MOBILITY, and our ENVIRONMENT.